 There is usually quite a bit of bounding and vibration when mowing with a zero-turn.
 This can cause wires and connections to come loose.

-Loose or corroded electrical components may be the reason your zero-turn won’t turn over because of a break in continuity.
+Loose or corroded electrical components may be the reason your mower won’t start because of a break in continuity.

 Check the connections to make sure they are securely in place.
 Remove any corrosion you find using a baking soda solution (2 cups water to 3 heaping tablespoons of baking soda).
 Secure any loose wires and connections.

-You will find a fuse(s) used on a zero-turn to help protect the mower’s electrical system.
+You will find a fuse(s) used on a lawn mower to help protect the mower’s electrical system.
 The fuse can blow due to a short or overload.

 If you are unsure you have a blown fuse, check it by placing a multimeter probe on each prong of the fuse to measure resistance.
 A resistance reading near 0 means your fuse is good.
 An infinity resistance reading indicates a bad fuse.